eetuaro1/README/README.md

 # 👋 Hi there, I'm Eetu Aro!

 ## 💫 About Me
-I’m a **third-year Business Information Technology student** my skillset spans both **frontend** and **backend** technologies, giving me a comprehensive understanding of **fullstack development**.
+I’m a **third-year Business Information Technology student** with a passion for coding and problem-solving.
+My skillset spans both **frontend** and **backend** technologies, giving me a comprehensive understanding of **fullstack development**.
-🌱 "Every line of code is a chance to learn something new and that's what keeps me going!"
+🌱 *"Every line of code is a chance to learn something new and that's what keeps me going!"*

 ---